redpelicans/proxy/README.md

 # Proxy

 nodejs proxy to be used in case many services are bounded to one host.
-It use virtual hosting to route to backends.
+It uses virtual hosting to route to backends.

 ### Setup